Major League Cricket: Teams

-MLC is expected to begin with six teams; the league will use a single-entity structure under which all teams are owned by ACE, with investor-operators (who have invested in the company) assigned to each team.
-It hopes to expand to eight teams in the future, similar to other T20 leagues around the world.
+MLC began with six teams and uses a single-entity structure under which all teams are owned by ACE, with investor-operator assigned to each team.
+It plans to expand to ten teams in the future.

-USA Cricket's CEO Iain Higgins identified Atlanta, Chicago, Los Angeles, New Jersey, New York, and San Francisco as markets where the sport was most popular.
-The league's six inaugural teams will be in Dallas, Los Angeles, New York, San Francisco, Seattle, and Washington, D.C..
+USA Cricket's CEO Iain Higgins identified Atlanta, Chicago, Los Angeles, New Jersey, New York City, and San Francisco as markets where the sport was most popular.
+The league's six inaugural teams are assigned to Dallas, Los Angeles, New York, San Francisco, Seattle, and Washington, D.C.
+Only Dallas currently has a home stadium; the league plans to build cricket stadiums in the other locales.